BlacksmithThree/DougsArduinoLessonPlan/README.md

 # Doug's Arduino Lesson Plan
 Material to help learn Arduino programming using the Arduino Uno R4 Wifi dev board.
+I am upcasing the name of the board for a test: UNO R4 WIFI.

 ## Lesson 1: Hello World
 Goal: